-There is a fine line between your home and your vacation rental home.
-And that is they are different.
-The first is the home where you actually live and truly feel at home in, while the second is the one home that you try your best to have that ‘at home’ vibe to get it rented by people who wish to feel at home while on vacation.
+There is a fine line between your home and your vacation rental home – they are different.
+The first is the home where you actually live, while the second is where you try your best to have that ‘at home’ vibe so it gets rented by vacationers.
 This difference is a good thing if you know it, and it can be detrimental to your business if you don’t.

 While you don’t usually let these blunders happen to your own home, in some cases, especially when the vacation rental is not professionally managed, you …